MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 `1.1.1`

 - Renamed Mastery skin.
-(Thanks CommandoGaming!)
+(Thanks Commando Gaming!)

 `1.1.0`

 - Added Mastery skin.
-(Thanks DotFlare!)
+(Thanks dotflare!)
 	- Also thanks to TimeSweeper for getting it working in-game, and improving the mod's skin support!

 - Updated portrait icon.